 The FISH is not part of the UCAN organization, but is a partner in service with UCAN.
 A portion of the food that the FISH Food Pantry distributes to low-income families comes from UCAN.
 The UCAN warehouse provides distribution of bulk food from the Oregon Food Bank, Federal emergency food programs and other sources to all 15 food pantries in Douglas County.
 It does not operate a pantry for direct services to those in need.
 The FISH Food Pantry is a direct provider of food for the low-income families in Douglas County who need assistance.

-The FISH of Roseburg is very proud to be a volunteer-run organization with a low overhead and only a single part-time paid staff person.
+The FISH of Roseburg is very proud to be a volunteer-run organization with a low overhead and only a two part-time paid staff.
 Over 85 cents of every dollar that is donated goes back out in direct client services.
 This would not be possible without the help of over 70 enthusiastic volunteers.

 The FISH is an equal opportunity provider.